The Ultimate Work From Home Survival Guide

 Most importantly, we have experience hiring and running remote teams, managing complex remote work-flows, and preserving and protecting our physical and mental health during long days.

-Even though we have expertise, we are not “know-it-alls.”
+Even though we have expertise, we are still learning.

 For that reason, we provide prescriptive guidance on how to avoid burnout, manage your boss remotely, and ways to make simple improvements to enhance the quality of your video calls.